 - Your professional resume

-- Personal Statement - Write an essay between 500 and 600 words about your reasons for pursuing Master's level studies in Diversity Management at Cleveland State University.
-Include the strengths you would bring to the program as well as personal, educational and professional gains you anticipate as a result of completing the program.
-Specifically address two aspects of diversity management and their relevance to your pursuit of this degree.
-Your personal statement is where you relate your professional experience to this field of study.
+- Personal Statement - Write an essay between (500 and 600 words) about your reasons for pursuing Master's level studies.
+Explain your developmental goals and address strengths you would bring to the program.
+Speciically, address two aspects of culturally competent leadership and your professional experience to this field of study.

 SUBMISSION OF MATERIALS